silverstripe/silverstripe-framework/docs/en/misc/translation-process.md

 ### How can I check out my translation in the interface?

 Currently translated entities are not directly factored into code (for security reasons and release/review-control), so you can't see them straight away.
-You can download automatically generated files for your language for each module (e.g. cms, sapphire, forum, ...) - and place those files in the appropriate directories on a local silverstripe installation.

-Example for downloading french files: downloaded fr.yml for cms => /cms/lang/fr.yml downloaded fr.yml for sapphire => /sapphire/lang/fr.yml
-(repeat for all modules)

 It is strongly encouraged that you check your translation this way, as its a good way to doublecheck your translation works in the right context.
-Please use our daily-builds for your local installation, to ensure you're looking at the most up to date interface.
+Please use our [daily-builds](http://www.silverstripe.org/daily-builds/) for your local installation, to ensure you're looking at the most up to date interface.

 ### Can I change a translation just for one SilverStripe version?